MBoulahtouf/viggo/docs/DEVELOPMENT.md

 ### Prerequisites

 - Python 3.11 or 3.12
-- Poetry (for dependency management)
+- Poetry or uv (for dependency management - uv recommended for speed)
 - Neo4j database (local or remote)
 - Groq API key